svviz/svviz/docs/commandline.rst

 Additional options
 ------------------

 The default settings are typically correct for Illumina data.
 Read orientation and insert sizes will be inferred for each input library.
-Sequencing platforms that have a substantially higher error rate than Illumina may need adjusting of the ``--aln-quality`` option.
+Sequencing platforms that have a substantially higher error rate than Illumina may need adjusting of the ``--aln-quality`` and the ``--aln-score-delta`` options.

-The ``--lenient`` option is recommended for pacific biosciences sequencing (because PacBio sequencing is typically of lower base-quality than Illumina sequencing, this preset changes the ``--aln-quality`` option to retain lower quality alignments as support for the Ref and Alt alleles)
+The ``--lenient`` option is recommended for pacific biosciences sequencing (because PacBio sequencing is typically of lower base-quality than Illumina sequencing, this preset changes the ``--aln-quality`` option to retain lower quality alignments as support for the Ref and Alt alleles; and this also changes the ``--aln-score-delta`` to only assign a read to an allele if the difference in alignment scores exceeds a threshold relative to a fraction of the read length, rather than a small fixed value).

 The ``--min-mapq`` option specifies the mapping quality threshold; reads with mapq (this is set during the original genome-wide mapping by bwa, bowtie, etc) below this threshold will be discarded during pre-processing.
 A similar argument, ``--pair-min-mapq``, can be used instead to require that at least one read end out of a read pair must have a mapq exceeding this value (this read end must be near the variant being analyzed).